uksangyoo/uksangyoo.github.io/_news/announcement_9.md

 related_posts: false
 ---

-Our work on learning from demonstration with structural priors ([Project Site](https://robot-pottery.github.io/)) was selected as a 'Best Oral Paper' finalist at IEEE Humanoids 2024!
+Our work on learning from demonstration with structural priors ([Project Site](https://robot-pottery.github.io/)) was selected as a 'Best Oral Paper' finalist at IEEE Humanoids 2024! :tada: